AlexandroPerez/ts-sass-bit-workspace/README.md

 ## The solution

-You can use this repo as your starting code, or use the following steps if you want to add the configuration to your current project:
+You can use this repo as your starting code, then just `bit install`, or use the following steps if you want to add the configuration to your current project:

 1. `bit install sass`
 2. `bit install typescript-plugin-css-modules`